audioquality/gwc/README.md

   * very few keyboard shortcuts
   * same small window size after start

-**New (this github master) version** main feature differences compared to the original:
+**New in this (github master) version**:

   * new playback position behaviour:
     * continue playback from the last stop, if it's visible or within the selection
     * if no audio is selected and the last stop is outside of the view, playback starts at the beginning of current view
     * try to autoscroll, if not zoomed in too much
     * set playback position with rightclick
-  * if only one channel is selected, its played to both L and R outputs - helps to identify single channel clicks
+  * if only one channel is selected, it is played to both L and R outputs - helps to identify single channel clicks
   * many new keyboard shortcuts
   * remember window size between restarts
   * attempt at cleaning the code, removed compilation warnings
-  * removed the ledbar. the way it was implemented, it was more confusing than useful
+  * removed the ledbar, the way it was implemented it was more confusing than useful
-  * removed lossy compression support - working with lossy audio is a bad practice.
+  * removed lossy compression support - working with lossy audio is bad practice here.
 If you need to export/convert/work with different formats, use dedicated tools:
     - Audio Editor: [Audacity](http://www.audacityteam.org)
     - Metadata Editor: [EasyTAG](https://wiki.gnome.org/Apps/EasyTAG) or [Kid3](https://kid3.sourceforge.io)
     - Format Converter: [Sound Converter](http://soundconverter.org)